On Variants of Inverse Cluster Size Problem & General Magnification: Introduction

 \begin{theorem} (Primitive Inverse Cluster Size Problem for Number Fields)

 Let $K$ be a number field.
 Let $n>2$ and $r|n$ and $r<n$.
 Then there exists a primitive extension $L/K$ of degree $n$ with cluster size $r_K(L)=r$.

 \end{theorem}

 In Section \ref{General}, the notions of Strong and Weak General Magnification are introduced and studied inspired from the notions of Strong and Weak Cluster Magnification in \cite{Bhagwat_2025} and motivated from results in \cite{krithika2025inflated}.
-In Section \ref{general primitive}, the notion of an extension being general primitive is introduced.
+In Section \ref{general primitive}, the notion of an extension being general primitive is introduced which means that the extension is not obtained from a nontrivial process of general magnification.
 We then go on to establish some interesting cases of the General Primitive Inverse Cluster Size Problem which is encapsulated in the following result.